Louisiana Sports Hall of Fame: Peyton Manning always wanted to be a QB, 'Like my daddy'

 Although his immobility, especially in the last part of his career, may have created the impression that Peyton was never a great athlete, he played both basketball and baseball at Newman along with football.

-But it was that determination to outwork everyone which put him on a higher plane.
+But it was that determination to outwork everyone that put him on a higher plane.

 “Football is a team game, but when you’re the quarterback and your teammates and coaches are counting on you so much, above all else, you want to be prepared to do your job,” Peyton said.
 “I loved to play the game, of course, but I always looked forward to the preparation part, too.
 If there was some kind of edge I could get on the competition, I wanted to find it.

-Note: Editor's note: This is the fourth in a series of stories on the 2019 inductees to the Louisiana Sports Hall of Fame.
-Induction ceremonies are June 8 in Natchitoches.